Davidc96/dotNET-SSL-Pinning-Bypass/README.md

 Using Reflection and Harmony we are allowed to "Hook" this function to always return True during the Postfix execution.

-The entire write up is found here
+The entire write up is found here: https://blog.davidc96.com/ssl-pinning-bypass-a-binarios-net-framework-a-bajo-nivel-con-harmony-y-reflection/
 # Project structure
 - *SSLPinningBypass:* Test program to probe that it works
 - *libSSLPinningBypass:* This is where the magic is, it patches VerifyRemoteCertificate() using Harmony